Troubleshoot IAM policies - AWS Identity and Access Management

 When you create or edit a policy using the visual editor, you must first choose a service, and then choose actions from that service.
 If the service and actions that you selected support choosing specific resources, then the visual editor lists the supported resource types.
 You can then choose Add ARN to provide the details about your resource.
 You can choose from the following options for adding an ARN for a resource type.

-• Use the ARN builder – Based on the resource type, you might see different fields to build your ARN.
+• Use the ARN builder – You might see different fields to build your ARN based on the resource type.
 You can also choose Any to provide permissions for any value for the specified setting.
 For example, if you selected the Amazon EC2 Read access level group, then the actions in your policy support the instance resource type.
-You must provide the Region, Account, and InstanceId values for your resource.
-If you provide your account ID but choose Any for the Region and instance ID, then the policy grants permissions to any instance in your account.
+Provide the Region, Account, and InstanceId values for your resource.
+The policy grants permissions to any instance in your account if you provide your account ID and choose Any for the Region and instance ID.

 • Type or paste the ARN – You can specify resources by their Amazon Resource Name (ARN).
 You can include a wildcard character (*) in any field of the ARN (between each pair of colons).
 For more information, see IAM JSON policy elements: Resource.